 There are plenty of cities that have their own unique alcoholic drinks, but Nashville's Bushwacker is truly one of a kind.
 This creamy, boozy version of a thick milkshake is now the go-to frozen drink for bar hoppers and bachelorettes in the Music City of Tennessee.

 Although the Bushwacker has gained popularity in the last decade, it originally came from the Caribbean Islands.
 Beach bums along the Gulf Coast eventually brought the drink to bars along the U.S. coastline.
 There are a few bars that claim to serve the "original" Nashville Bushwacker, including the Broadway Brewhouse.
 However, the drink's exact beginnings in the city are mostly unclear.

 So what exactly is a Bushwhacker?
 It's a drink that has a crushed ice base, which is mixed with multiple liquors and rum.
 It's known for making you tipsy easily while cooling you down on a warm Southern day.
-Nashville is now the bachelorette party capital of the world.
+Nashville is now one of the bachelorette party capitals of the world.
 And the Bushwacker is naturally one of the first choices for an out and about wedding party.